Thursday, March 11, 2010

-Initial Breast Cancer Fund statement on FDA, BPA Announcement
+Initial Breast Cancer Fund Statement on FDA, BPA Announcement

 The Breast Cancer Fund is heartened that the FDA has registered concern about BPA and is advising parents to reduce children’s exposure while it further investigates the chemical.
 We support the measures announced by the FDA to encourage industry efforts to replace BPA in baby bottles and infant formula, to further develop alternatives, and to replace or minimize BPA in other food containers.